Who is eligible for a Harvard Graduate Loan?

 The International Graduate Loan has a 2.5% origination fee.
 The origination fee is added to the loan amount at the time of disbursement.
 For example, if an international graduate student requests $10,000 to be disbursed on their behalf to Harvard University, the origination fee will be $250, and the total loan amount will be $10,250.

-There is no origination fee on domestic student loans.
+There is no origination fee on domestic education loans.

 How does interest accrue on my Harvard Graduate Loan?